choose-like-buddha/website/_pages/privacy-policy.md

 - Body or mood notes associated with foods

 This data is entered voluntarily and stored to support app features.

 ---

+### Ask Buddha (AI-Generated Guidance)
+If you use the Ask Buddha feature, the questions you submit are sent to a third-party AI service (Anthropic) to generate personalized responses inspired by Buddhist wisdom.
+We do **not** store your questions or the AI-generated responses on our servers.
+Questions are processed in real time and are not linked to your account or identity.

+---